mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 ### C++11

-Declarations
+Declarations:

-- `auto` automatic type deduction
+- `auto`: automatic type deduction.
-- `decltype` creates a variable of the type indicated by an expression
+- `decltype`: creates a variable of the type indicated by an expression.

-Range-based `for` loop
+Range-based `for` loop:

 ```cpp
 int numbers[] = {1, 2, 3, 4, 5};